NVIDIA's $20B Groq Deal: Why the AI King Licensed Its Biggest Challenger's Technology

 Q2-Q3 2026

-- First products combining NVIDIA and Groq technology
+- First products combining NVIDIA and Groq-licensed technology

 - Competitor responses (AMD, Intel accelerated roadmaps)